 Promote use of renewable energy, through hands-on application of math, science and engineering

 Join our Team

 We are excited!
 This is our first year participating in this event.
-Our team is open to high school homeschoolers.
+Our team is open to high school students both traditional and home schooled.
 We need motivated and committed students.
 Review the general Team Time Line.
 In addition to our regular club meeting we will have some week-end building workshops and may need to do some additional fundraising to support our efforts. [more information about Solar Cup]

 4:00 PM to 6:00 PM